-I moved to Toronto, Ontario from my home town of Vancouver, BC 5 years ago, where I completed a Bachelor of Arts in Psychology at the University of British Columbia and later a Bachelor of Social Work at the University of Victoria.
+I moved to Toronto, Ontario from my home town of Vancouver, where I completed a Bachelor of Arts in Psychology at the University of British Columbia and a Bachelor of Social Work at the University of Victoria.
 More recently I completed a Master of Social Work at Dalhousie University.
-I plan to continue on with a PhD in Public Health.
+I plan eventually to continue with a PhD.

-My research interests currently lie in sexual health and HIV, community development and activism, gender identity, surgical outcomes, and suicidality within the autistic and trans communities, of which I’m a member.
+My research interests lie in sexual health, HIV, autism, community development and activism, gender identity, surgical outcomes, and transgender suicidality.
 I have also explored more data driven topics, like the geographic location of bed bugs in Toronto.
-I’m very excited to be working on a book on the experiences of people who are transgender and autistic (publication date 2019 by Jessica Kingsley Publishers), as well as publishing additional research from my thesis on transgender suicidality.
+I’m very excited to be working on a book on the experiences of people who are transgender and autistic (publication date 2019 by Jessica Kingsley Publishers), as well as publishing research from my thesis on transgender suicidality.

-I’m very active in volunteer and community-based work; for example with the Transgender Professional Association for Transgender Health, as a caseworker with Rainbow Railroad, and the co-coordinator of the Gay/Bi/Queer Trans Men’s Working Group.
+I’m also very active in volunteer and community-based work; for instance with the Transgender Professional Association for Transgender Health, as a caseworker with Rainbow Railroad, and the co-coordinator of the Gay/Bi/Queer Trans Men’s Working Group.